ChilliCream/website/website/blog/2019-02-04-instrumentation-and-apollo-tracing.md

 });
 ```

 There it is.
 Very simple and straightforward, right?
+For more information head
-Let's jump over to the next
+over [here](https://hotchocolate.io/docs/apollo-tracing).
+Let's jump over to
-topic.
+the next topic.

 ## Instrumentation API